Research

 NBER Monetary Economics Fall Meeting November 10, 2023 (see the livestream here)

-Reputation for Competence
+Reputation for Confidence

 (with Amy Handlan)